unitaryfund/pyqrack/README.md

 (**PyQrack** is just pure Qrack.)

 To use this package, it's helpful to be familiar with [vm6502q/qrack](https://github.com/vm6502q/qrack).
+Users gain **much** more control over options by building **vm6502q/qrack** and [vm6502q/pyqrack](https://github.com/vm6502q/pyqrack) from source.
+For advanced users, building from source is the intended primary method of **PyQrack** package distribution and use.

 Import and instantiate [`QrackSimulator`](https://github.com/vm6502q/pyqrack/blob/main/pyqrack/qrack_simulator.py) instances.
 This simulator can perform arbitrary single qubit and controlled-single-qubit gates, as well as other specific gates like `SWAP`.